Components of your salary slip

 What is a salary calculator?

-A take-home salary calculator is an automated tool that helps you figure out your net salary after taxation.
+A take home salary/ in-hand calculator is an automated tool that helps you figure out your net salary after taxation.
 It also considers all the bonuses and deductions applicable.
 You must provide the gross salary and total bonus.

 The calculator will then determine the CTC and show you the amounts of basic salary, HRA, other allowances, deductions for provident fund and professional tax, total deduction, net salary, income tax, and net salary after income tax deduction.